wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-playready-license-template-overview.md

 [PlayReadyLicenseResponseTemplate](https://msdn.microsoft.com/zh-cn/library/azure/microsoft.windowsazure.mediaservices.client.contentkeyauthorization.playreadylicenseresponsetemplate.aspx) - This class represents the template for the response sent back to the end user.
 It contains a field for a custom data string between the license server and the application (may be useful for custom app logic) as well as a list of one or more license templates.

-This is the “top level” class in the template hierarchy.
+This is the <!-- deleted by customization “top level” --><!-- keep by customization: begin --> âtop levelâ <!-- keep by customization: end --> class in the template hierarchy.
 Meaning that the response template includes a list of license templates and the license templates include (directly or indirectly) all of the other classes that make up the template data to be serialized.

 ###PlayReadyLicenseTemplate